weberdc/find_hccs/README.md

 - `nodes_in_common.py`: Provided with two or more graphml files, determines what overlap there is in the graphs' nodes (based on a provided attribute, e.g. "label"), and prints out the result as a table ready for inclusion into a LaTeX paper.
 - `top_hashtags_barchart_vis.py`: Produces a horizontal bar chart of the most used hashtags by the most active HCCs.
 - `build_adr_vis.py`: Produces a scatter plot of account diversity ratio values (|accounts|/|tweets|) for each HCC in provided analyses (produced by `interrogate_hccs.py`)
+- `build_itd_vis.py`: Produces a scatter plot of inter-arrivel time distributions for all HCCs in an analysis file (JSON).
+Each column is an HCC's posting timeline.

 ## Supporting files and scripts